Salaamun alaykum, dear readers!

 What do you think about vegetables?
 If most of your friends and family expressed a dislike for vegetables growing up, then it is very likely that you’re going to have a hard time escaping the social conditioning of disliking vegetables even if you happen to hear about their benefits from some health-conscious people “preaching” about it, or if you have an internet connection and can easily Google it.

 Or the reverse, if you tell someone to stop eating vegetables and do the “carnivore diet” (eating only animal foods, no fruits and veggies) when she has been eating fruits and vegetables for her whole life, for example, you have to give her a good reason why she should stop eating vegetables, or else she will just continue to eat them.
+Lifelong habits and

 Similarly, some cultures are perfectly comfortable eating insects as a protein source, yet our social conditioning causes us in the West to have revulsion at the thought of eating them.

-Societal conditioning is very hard to escape, and that is true regarding religion.
-God does not assign any responsibility beyond one’s capacity (verse 2:286).
-This is why only the non-Muslims who have the mental capability to escape their societal conditioning and find Islam, but chose not to take any meaningful action towards doing so, will be held accountable for it.
+- This is why only the non-Muslims who have the mental capability to escape their societal conditioning and psychological barriers, and find Islam, but chose not to take any meaningful action towards doing so, will be held accountable for it.

 Conclusion